Azure/azure-documentdb-java/README.md

         System.out.println("Created 1st document:");
         System.out.println(andrewDocument.toString());
+        System.out.println("Press any key to continue..");
         System.in.read();

-        // Create another object, serialize it in to JSON, and wrap it in to a
+        // Create another object, serialize it into JSON, and wrap it into a
         // document.
-        SomePojo mimiPojo = new SomePojo("456", "Mimi Gentz", "mimig@microsoft.com");
+        SomePojo mimiPojo = new SomePojo("456", "Mimi Gentz", "mimig [at] microsoft.com");
         String somePojoJson = gson.toJson(mimiPojo);
         Document mimiDocument = new Document(somePojoJson);